-7. To make the measurements equal, loosen the appropriate tie rod jam nuts and adjust accordingly; then proceed to step 8.
+7. To make the measurements equal, loosen the appropriate tie rod jam nuts and adjust accordingly; then tighten the jam nuts and proceed to step 8.

 ■NOTE: The front wheels do not have to be removed to adjust the tie rod.
 Also, care should be taken not to disturb the handlebar position.